FJNel/book-project/web/temp/Date-Parsing-Rules.md

 - Compact 8-digit forms:
   - Prefer `YYYYMMDD` when the leading 4 digits are in 1900–2099.
   - Otherwise try `DDMMYYYY`, then `MMDDYYYY`.
-- Day + month without year: choose the **nearest occurrence** to `referenceDate`, preferring future/on-or-after dates on ties.
+- Day + month without year: choose the most recent occurrence on or before `referenceDate` (fall back to the previous year if the day/month would land in the future).
-- Month only: day = `null`; choose the **nearest occurrence** to `referenceDate`, preferring future/on-or-after dates on ties.
+- Month only: day = `null`; choose the most recent occurrence on or before `referenceDate` (use the previous year if the month is still upcoming).
 - Month + year (any order): day = `null`; use provided month/year.
-- Day only: compare current vs next month (clamp if needed) and pick the closer date, preferring on/after `referenceDate` on ties.
+- Day only: anchor to the current month; if that day is after `referenceDate`, move to the previous month (clamp if needed).
 - Year only (digits or spelled-out year): month/day `null`.
 - Invalid calendar dates fail parsing (e.g., 31 February).